LWC Trustees

 Hugh L. Warren, CFA

 Hugh Warren became associated with the office in 1993, after nine years of acting as a trustee and financial advisor to individuals and families.
 He is a graduate of Harvard College, the Harvard Business School, and the National Trust School.
 He is a CFA charterholder and a member of the CFA Society of Boston.
 Hugh’s prior business experience, including strategic planning at Temple, Barker & Sloane and marketing roles at Digital Equipment and IBM, enable him to evaluate investment opportunities from a fundamental business perspective.
-Also, Hugh has served as a director of a cyber-security firm in Waltham, Massachusetts and a director of a family owned company that has extensive timber holdings in Northern Maine.
-Hugh serves as the Treasurer of the American Friends for the Preservation of Czech Culture.
+Also, Hugh has served as a director of a cyber-security firm in Waltham, Massachusetts and a director of a family-owned company that has extensive timber holdings in Northern Maine.
+Hugh serves as the Treasurer and Director of the Lobkowicz Collections.

 David Boit, CFA

 David Boit, President of the Loring, Wolcott & Coolidge Office, joined the office as a trustee in 2001.
 He is a graduate of Harvard College and holds an MBA from the Wharton School of Finance.
 Additionally, David holds a Master’s degree in International Studies from the University of Pennsylvania.
 Previously, he worked for Sextant Group Inc., a New York firm focused on venture capital and private equity investment opportunities.
 David also spent four years advising large corporations on mergers, acquisitions, and corporate transactions for James D. Wolfensohn Inc. and its Moscow-based affiliate The Russian-American Investment Bank.
-He is a member of the CFA Society of Boston and serves on the board of directors of the Pioneer Institute.
+He is a member of the CFA Society of Boston and has served as a director or trustee for a variety of charitable institutions, including the American Russian Youth Orchestra, the Community Charter School of Cambridge, the Pioneer Institute, and the Spirit of Adventure Council (BSA), among others.

 Thomas R. Appleton, CFA